RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/business/microservice-plugin-configurator.md

 				pluginType='' // Plugin type
 				selectedPluginId='' // Default selected plugin identifier
-				handleSelect={this.onPluginSelection} // Function callback when a plugin implemtentation is selected. errorText=='' // error message to display on top of the list or null if no error.
+				handleSelect={this.onPluginSelection} // Function callback when a plugin implemtentation is selected. errorText='' // error message to display on top of the list or null if no error.
 			/>
 		)
 	}